bonesmoses/pg_meminfo/README.md

 * Multi-source builds.

 Of particular note, this extension makes use of the `InitMaterializedSRF` function in [`utils/fmgr/funcapi.c`](https://github.com/postgres/postgres/blob/master/src/backend/utils/fmgr/funcapi.c), which _vastly_ reduces the amount of boilerplate code for set-returning functions.

+## Compatibility

+This extension should be compatible with any version of Postgres which supports extensions, but has only been tested with version 17.
+If you are using a different version and run into an issue, please let me know.